mvtea/mvtea.github.io/_pages/outreach.md

 ## Student Director, Van Vleck Observatory (*Fall 2019 - Present*)

 As the student director, I'm responsible for training students on the observatory's 24" [Perkin research telescope](https://www.wesleyan.edu/astro/van-vleck/telescopes.html), selecting targets to be observed by the telescope operators during their shifts, and helping to maintain the telescope and its facilities.
-I've also been involved in the installation of our [new 24" PlaneWave telescope](https://newsletter.blogs.wesleyan.edu/2020/07/22/new-24-telescope-to-provide-better-research-opportunities-for-astronomy-students-faculty/) this summer, and look forward to leading students in operating this piece of state-of-the-art equipment this fall.
+I am also  currently involved in the testing phase of our [new 24" PlaneWave telescope](https://newsletter.blogs.wesleyan.edu/2020/07/22/new-24-telescope-to-provide-better-research-opportunities-for-astronomy-students-faculty/), and look forward to leading students in operating this piece of state-of-the-art equipment this spring.

 ## Co-founder, Wesleyan Astronomy & Space Club (WesAstro) (*Fall 2018 - Present*)

 Founded alongside Benjamin C.O.
 Martinez '21 and Gilberto Garcia '20, WesAstro is an astronomy club for majors and non-majors alike at Wesleyan University.
-We meet bi-weekly to discuss a topic in astronomy with students after a short presentation by myself, Ben and/or Gil.
+We meet weekly to discuss a topic in astronomy with students after a short presentation by members of the group.

-## Co-founder, Cosmology & Astroparticle Physics Journal Club (CAPPJC) (*Spring 2019 - Present*)
+## Co-founder, Cosmology & Astroparticle Physics Journal Club (CAPPJC) (*Spring 2019 - Fall 2020*)

 Founded alongside Benjamin C. O. Martinez '21 and Nikki Pallat '21 as a way to get more exposure to emerging topics in interesting fields not represented in Wesleyan's research, members of CAPPJC meet weekly to discuss recent papers in these fields.